travelling-mango/hangman844/README.md

 - This project executes a simple *Hangman* game in Python.
 It involves creating a list of fruits, randomly selecting a word from the list, and then prompting the player to guess the word by entering single letters.
 Integrated input validation checks ensure that the player only inputs a single alphabetical character at a time.

+- The project aims...

+- Throughout this experience I have learned...

 ### Installation